i-am-tom/i-am-tom.github.io/_posts/2017-04-15-functions-as-functors.md

 Function.of = x => _ => x

 const MyApp =
-  // Set a "starting value".
+  // Set a "starting value"... or just
+  // a function that _takes_ a starting
+  // value and THEN the environment!
   Function.of('Hello, ')

   // Get a variable from environment,